 You know what food trend I’ve never fully understood?
 The one about the hidden vegetables.
 The puree-something-your-kids-won’t-eat-and-bury-it-in-brownies!
 Add spinach to chocolate cake!
 Sneak cauliflower in pasta!
 Do whatever you can to trick them into eating nutrition!
+Or you can just reward them to get them to eat whatever you want, I know parents who buy their children anything, just to get them to eat right for a while, even something like an electric cars like you can see in this Top 9 Rated review.

 I mean, I think I kind of understand it, or at least the premise of it: if you can add good-for-you foods to what someone normally eats without them noticing, then you get them to eat what they should while also eating what they want.
 Everybody wins!
 OK.
 But the problem is your kids still don’t like vegetables; they like chocolate cake, a chocolate cake that’s lying to them.
 Maybe I don’t get it because I don’t have kids?
 You can feel free to tell me what I’m missing.